nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/files_migrate/files_migrate_move.md

 ### Adding Target File Server

 A target file server has been provisioned for you.
-Refer to the lab lookup tool for target file server.
+Refer to the HPOC lookup tool for target file server.

-1. In your **WinTools VM**, open Chrome browser and type the IP address(find the IP address from the lab lookup tool) of the Move VM
+1. In your **WinTools VM**, open Chrome browser and type the IP address(find the IP address from the HPOC lookup tool) of the Move VM

 2. Logon using the following credentials

     - **Username**: nutanix
-    - **Password**: default (refer to lab lookup tool)
+    - **Password**: default (refer to HPOC lookup tool)

 3. Choose Files as the **Migration Type**